Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/02-bloom/6_using-multiple-ddr.md

     ![missing image](./images/multiDDR_timeline_trace_1.PNG)

-    - The Timeline Trace confirms that the host is writing to the DDR in a ping-pong fashion.
+    * The Timeline Trace confirms that the host is writing to the DDR in a ping-pong fashion.
 You can hover your mouse over Data Transfer-> Write transactions and observe that the host is writing to bank1, bank2, bank1, bank2, alternatively.
     The kernel is always writing to same DDR bank1 as flags size is relatively small.
-    - In the previous lab, without usage of multiple banks the kernel cannot read the next set of words from the DDR until the host has read flags written by the kernel in the previous enqueue.
+    * In the previous lab, without usage of multiple banks, the kernel cannot read the next set of words from the DDR until the host has read flags written by the kernel in the previous enqueue.
 In this lab, you can observe that both of these accesses can be carried out in parallel because these accesses are for different DDR banks.

-    This results in an improved FPGA compute that includes the transfer from the host, device compute and sending flag data back to the host.
+    This results in an improved FPGA compute that includes the transfer from the host, device compute, and sending flag data back to the host.

 3. Review the Profile report and note the following observations:

     * *Data Transfer: Host to Global Memory* section indicates:
-        - Host to Global Memory WRITE Transfer takes about 145.7 ms which is less than 207 ms.
+        * Host to Global Memory WRITE Transfer takes about 145.7 ms which is less than 207 ms.
-        - Host to Global Memory READ Transfer takes about 37.9 ms.
+        * Host to Global Memory READ Transfer takes about 37.9 ms.

           ![missing image](./images/multiDDR_profile_host.PNG)

-   * *Kernels & Compute Unit: Compute Unit Utilization* section shows that the CU Utilization has also increased to 89.5% from 71% in previous lab.
+   * The *Kernels & Compute Unit: Compute Unit Utilization* section shows that the CU Utilization has also increased to 89.5% from 71% in previous lab.

       ![missing image](./images/multiDDR_profile_CU_util.PNG)